Windows NTFS Permissions: Security, Access Control & Troubleshooting

-Basic and Advanced Permissions
+Understanding Basic and Advanced NTFS Permissions

-PERMISSION | Read | Write | List Folder Contents | Read & Execute | Modify | Full Control |
+ADVANCED PERMISSION | Read | Write | List Folder Contents | Read & Execute | Modify | Full Control |

 ---|---|---|---|---|---|---|